gootieno/ModuleRepo/Mod3-Workbook/Week7/Day1/03-semantic-html/README.md

       <h3>Ordered Lists</h3>
       <p>
         Ordered lists are numbered and go in `ol` tags.
-Each list item goes in an `li` tag.
+Each list item goes in a `li` tag.
       </p>
       <h4>Polya's Problem Solving Framework</h4>
       <ol>